 The Liquid Galaxy allows your clients an in-depth contextual tour of multiple listings in the comfort of your office without having to travel to multiple locations.
 Liquid Galaxy brings properties to the client instead of taking the client to every property.
 This saves time and energy for both you and your prospective clients, and sets your brokerage apart as a technology leader in the market.

 The Liquid Galaxy is an intense data visualization tool for operations, marketing, and research.
-End Point can take almost any data set that contains GIS coordinates and superimpose the data within Google Earth.
-The data visualizations—bar graphs, area heat maps, connecting lines—can then be navigated with a full spatial experience, just like Google Earth.
+End Point can take almost any data set that contains GIS coordinates and display the data on Google Earth or Cesium.
+The data visualizations—bar graphs, area heat maps, shape files, connecting lines—can then be navigated in an immersive geospatial environment.

 Liquid Galaxy is an immersive display platform that draws attention to the incredible global and interactive content it displays.
 Bringing rich satellite imagery and photography to life when experienced in large-scale panorama, Liquid Galaxy helps your clients get a taste of your resorts, properties, hotels, or cruises to inspire them to visit in person!